morrownr/7612u/README.md

 The adapter used in the above documents is an [Alfa AWUS036ACM](https://github.com/morrownr/USB-WiFi).

 The Alfa AWUS036ACM works very well with the Raspberry Pi hardware.
+I have tested the Alfa AWUS036ACM with many different computer systems and, in my opinion, it is an outstanding USB WiFi adapter.

 -----
 The mt7612u driver currently supports one module parameter - disable_usb_sg